A Fighting Colleen: Plot

-Alannah Malone (Love), an Irish immigrant living in a tenement, who sells newspapers to make a living.
+Alannah Malone, an Irish immigrant living in a tenement, who sells newspapers to make a living.
 When her mother dies, she engages in fistfights to defend her territory from newsboys.
-One particular newsboy (Spere) falls for her after she beats him up.
+One particular newsboy falls for her after she beats him up.
 The tenement in which Alannah lives is owned by the city's unjust mayor.
 When the District Attorney announces his candidacy for mayor, Alannah aids his campaign by gathering evidence to expose the mayor as a hypocrite.